SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/rabbitmq.md

 ### Step 2: Configure the source template

 In this step, you will configure the yaml required for Local File Collection.

-Below are the inputs required:
+Below are the inputs required for configuration :

 - **Name**.
 Name of the source template.
 - **Description**.
 Description for the source template.
 - **Fields/Metadata**.
 You can provide any customer fields to be tagged with the data collected.
-By default sumo tags _sourceCategory with the value otel/localfile
+By default sumo tags _sourceCategory with the value otel/rabbitmq
 - **File Path**.
 Provide the file which needs to be read by OpenTelemetry agent.
 You can provide path to multiple files by adding new entry to it.
 - **DenyList**.
 Provide path expression describing the files to be excluded.

-mport OtelLogAdvanceOption from '../../../../reuse/apps/opentelemetry/logs-advance-option-otel.md';
+import OtelLogAdvanceOption from '../../../../reuse/apps/opentelemetry/logs-advance-option-otel.md';

 <OtelLogAdvanceOption/>

-**Processing Rules** - You can add processing rules for logs collected.
-More details can be found [here](../processing-rules/index.md).
+**Processing Rules** - **Processing Rules** -  You can add processing rules for logs collected.
+To learn more, refer to [Processing Rules](../processing-rules/index.md).

 ### Step 3: Push the source template to the desired remotely managed collectors